Temporal Point Process Modeling of Aggressive Behavior Onset in Psychiatric Inpatient Youths with Autism

 \subsection{Intensity Function Parameterizations}

-Unlike typical \gls{ml} and \gls{dl} models, we employ several parametric \glspl{tpp} that are capable of modeling complex random sequences of aggressive behavior onsets while remaining interpretable to clinicians.
-We aim to assess the feasibility of modeling and forecasting aggressive behavior onsets using only the history of previous onsets within an observation session.
-Since our focus is on event timing rather than additional attributes, we consider unmarked \glspl{tpp}, which rely solely on onset timestamps.
-For this study, we exclude physiological signals from our analysis, as work in progress using Shapley values \cite{nohara2022explanation} and stepwise regression \cite{zhang2016variable} suggests that the timing of aggression onset and offset is a key predictor of future aggression.
-This aligns with findings by Imbiriba et al\cite{imbiriba2023wearable} (see Fig.~1A–C in \cite{imbiriba2023wearable}), where \gls{rocauc} scores with physiological features alone are as low as 55, but exceed 80 when the most recent previous aggression onset is included as a covariate.
+Unlike typical \gls{ml} and \gls{dl} models, we employ several parametric \glspl{tpp} that are capable of modeling complex random sequences of onsets while remaining interpretable to clinicians.
+We aim to assess the feasibility of modeling and forecasting onsets using only the history of previous onsets within an observation session.
+Since our focus is on onset timing rather than additional attributes, we consider unmarked \glspl{tpp}, which rely solely on onset timestamps.
+For this study, we exclude physiological signals from our analysis, as work in progress using Shapley values \cite{nohara2022explanation} and stepwise regression \cite{zhang2016variable} suggests that the timing of aggression onset and offset is the key predictor of future aggression.
+This aligns with findings by Imbiriba et al\cite{imbiriba2023wearable} (see Fig.~1A-C in \cite{imbiriba2023wearable}), where \gls{rocauc} scores with physiological features alone are as low as 0.55, but exceed 0.80 when the most recent previous aggression onset is included as a covariate.
 Future work will incorporate physiological signals and contextual variables.